Vardyawll/Vardyawll/READ ME.md

 - Hi, I’m @Vardyawll
 - I’m interested in programming
-- I’m currently learning hot to program sites, etc.
+- I’m currently learning how to program sites, etc.